borkowsk/symShellLight/README.md

   $ make
 ```

-It was tested on UBUNTU 16.04 with gcc, UBUNTU 18.04 with gcc & MS Windows 7 with MSVC 2012
+It was tested on UBUNTU 16.04 with gcc, UBUNTU 18.04 with gcc & UBUNTU 20.04 with gcc/g++
+Current version was not uder Windows!!!

+**ADDITIONAL REQUIREMENTS**

+* Development version of X11 packages

+* libxpm-dev (on UBUNTU: sudo apt install libxpm-dev)

 **Licencing**